Types of Computer Keyboard Layout: Choose the Best Layout for You

 Chinese Keyboard Layout

-The Chinese keyboard layout is designed to input Chinese characters, often using Pinyin or other phonetic systems.
+The Chinese PC keyboard layout is designed to input Chinese characters, often using Pinyin or other phonetic systems.
 It allows users to type characters efficiently by mapping them to specific keys or by selecting from a list of suggestions after typing the pinyin.

 Armenian Keyboard Layout